jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 55: 9/16/2018
 Worked on 6.00.1x - finished exercises and videos for Week 2.
 Next up is pset2.
 Also started working on next fCC project but realized I need to migrate @gatsbyjs site from v1 to v2

+### Day 56: 9/23/2018
+Completed Week 3, 5.
+Tuples and Lists for MIT 6.00.1x - next up is learning about Dictionaries (which I believe are equivalent to objects in JS)